 "Everything is just different now, even though nothing has changed," I admitted, not looking up.
 I pushed the frizzy hair up at the nape of my neck.
-I swear there was still sand in my hair, and if it wasn't really there then it was phantom sand that would never come out, like those ghost-limbed amputees.
+I swear there was still sand in my hair, and if it wasn't really there then I was like one of those ghost-limbed amputees but with phantom sand that would never come out.